ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/main.md

 if timestamp does not exist
     insert one into argsMap using transaction time
 // alerts removed from state if nothing is active, raised or cleared
-// incompliance removed if false run rules engine against argsMap to generate alerts if any alert is active, raised or cleared
+// compliant removed if false
+run rules engine against argsMap to generate alerts if any alert is active, raised or cleared
     add alerts to argsMap
-    delete incompliance from argsMap else
+    delete compliant from argsMap
+else
     delete alerts from argsMap
-    add incompliance=true to argsMap copy argsMap to stateOut
+    add compliant=true to argsMap
+copy argsMap to stateOut
 // lastEvent is the event that specifically created this state create lastEvent with function, event, and redirect if present